-Good news for those first-time home buyers!
-Housing prices are down for those buyers out there shopping for a home before the Holiday Season.
-“The median prices of an existing home (ie. previously lived in) fell 0.24% from September to $247,000 in October”, according to the most recent National Association of Realtors Report.
-Though, it is most common for the market prices to shift throughout the different seasons, with the prices expected to elevate in 2018.
+Good news for first-time home buyers!
+Housing prices have dropped slightly for those shopping for a home before the Holiday Season.
+According to the latest National Association of Realtors Report, “The median price of an existing home (i.e., previously lived in) fell 0.24% from September to $247,000 in October.”
+It is common for market prices to fluctuate seasonally, with an expected increase in 2018.

-And as Millennials are establishing a future uprise in the job market, “job growth… is starting to slowly push up wages, which is, in turn, giving households added assurance that now is a good time to buy a home,” Lawrence Yun, NAR’s chief economist.
+As Millennials continue to make strides in the job market, job growth is beginning to slowly push up wages.
+This is giving households added confidence that now is a good time to buy a home, says Lawrence Yun, NAR’s chief economist.

-So what is the dilemma?
-Loans are becoming less available and significantly fewer homes are up for sale.
-“It’s supply and demand,” says Robert MacDonald, a real estate broker with Lake & Co.
+However, there are challenges.
+Loans are becoming less available, and significantly fewer homes are up for sale.
+“It’s supply and demand,” explains Robert MacDonald, a real estate broker with Lake & Co.
 Real Estate in Seattle.
 “There aren’t enough homes for sale.”
-And as a strong job market merges, the prices of homes increase.
-So where the job market is booming, the cost of living is significantly higher than their earned wages.
-However, this will help boost growth in low-income areas.
+As a robust job market emerges, home prices increase.
+Where the job market is booming, the cost of living significantly outpaces wages.
+Nevertheless, this dynamic could stimulate growth in low-income areas.

 Tax Plans Make Homeownership More Challenging